Tiny Beast, Unaligned

 How to run Raven

 A raven on the party's side is almost always somebody's familiar, somebody's omen, or somebody's mail courier.
-The stat block is intentionally tiny: 2 HP, AC 12, no actions, fly 50, Perception +3, passive Perception 13.
+2 HP, AC 12, fly 50 feet, Perception +3, passive 13.
+Beak at +4 does 1 piercing.
+Mimicry lets it imitate simple sounds like a whisper or chitter, with a DC 10 Wisdom check to discern the imitation.
 It cannot fight.
-The reason it earns a tab on this site is that ravens carry more session-time than their CR 0 deserves, because GMs use them constantly and want to do it well.
+The reason it earns a tab is that ravens carry more session-time than their CR 0 deserves.

 Use the raven for vision and delivery.
-Fly 50 ft. with no listed actions means it is purely a tool for the player who controls it: scout the next room, drop a note on a windowsill, watch a meeting from a beam.
-Find Familiar gives a wizard or warlock the option to see through the raven's eyes as an action, which turns a 2-HP bird into a free reconnaissance loop.
-Don't let initiative get rolled with the raven on the field.
-The instant a hostile spell goes up, the raven flies for the rafters and waits.
+Fly 50 feet with its single Beak attack means it is purely a tool: scout the next room, drop a note on a windowsill, watch a meeting from a beam.
+Find Familiar lets a wizard see through its eyes as an action, which turns a 2-HP bird into a free reconnaissance loop.
+Don't roll initiative with the raven on the field.
+The moment a hostile spell goes up, it flies for the rafters.

-Lean on the lore.
-A raven that has spent any time with a wizard tends to mimic words; the SRD entry doesn't grant Mimicry, but a typical raven absolutely repeats a phrase or two if you describe it.
-That is roleplay, not a stat-block ability.
-Players love a familiar that says "key", "key", "key" at the locked door, and they remember it for years.
-Just don't let the raven solve the puzzle for them.
+Lean on lore.
+A raven that has spent time with a wizard tends to mimic words.
+That is roleplay, not a stat ability.
+Players love a familiar that says "key, key, key" at the locked door, and they remember it for years.

 A hostile raven is almost never a single bird.
-It is a witch's pet sent ahead to scout for the party, a corpse-eater on a battlefield the party is trying to search before nightfall, or, more often, the warning that a flock or a swarm is coming.
-The single-raven adversary entry mostly exists for the sake of completeness, since 2 HP and no attacks means a thrown rock kills it.
+It is a witch's pet sent to scout, a corpse-eater on a battlefield the party is searching before nightfall, or the warning that a flock is coming.
+2 HP and a Beak for 1 piercing means a thrown rock kills it.

 Run the raven as a problem the party cannot solve cleanly.
-It watches them from a tree, just inside its 50-ft. fly range, and reports back to whoever sent it.
-The witch knows exactly which way the party turned at the crossroads.
+It watches from a tree just inside 50-foot fly range and reports back to whoever sent it.
+The witch knows exactly which way the party turned.
 The hag knows which PC is wearing the locket.
-Players will want to shoot the bird, and they should be allowed to, but every dead raven means a new raven will arrive within the hour.
-The pressure is the surveillance, not the combat.
+Players will want to shoot the bird and should be allowed to, but every dead raven means a new one arrives within the hour.
+The pressure is surveillance, not combat.

-If the party does kill the bird and try to read the corpse for clues, give them an omen.
-A raven sent by something Fey or Fiendish leaves a marker behind: a black feather that won't burn, a smear of ink-like blood, a single human tooth in its crop.
-None of that is on the stat block.
-All of it makes the encounter memorable.
+If the party kills the bird and tries to read the corpse for clues, give them an omen.
+A raven sent by something Fey or Fiendish leaves a marker: a black feather that won't burn, a smear of ink-like blood, a single human tooth in its crop.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.